Llama Llama (TV series): Season 1 (2018)

+"I Heart You" is a Valentine's Day episode based on "I Love You" (2014).
+The latter episode is in February when there is usually still snow in England at that point.

 Season 2 (2019)

 Season 2 was released on November 15, 2019.
 Although the order below reflects the order in which the episodes are listed on Netflix, Netflix's on-screen display carries the notation "Watch In Any Order".